Verify the official Lao eVisa domain, avoid copycat fee pages, and check payment details before entering passport data.

 The official Laos eVisa website is the Lao government online platform at laoevisa.gov.la.
-Before entering passport details or paying, check the full domain, compare any fee on the official portal, and avoid pages that look official but describe themselves as agents, processors, or support services.
+Before entering passport details or paying, check the full domain, compare any requested fee with the amount shown on the official portal, and avoid pages that look official but describe themselves as agents, processors, or support services.

 TL;DR: Start from laoevisa.gov.la.
 Use the official application, fee calculator, status enquiry, FAQ, and contact pages on that domain.
 Do not treat a search ad, copied flag, or official-looking layout as proof that a site is run by the Lao government.
 The official FAQ says eVisa fees are non-refundable, so verify the domain and amount before payment.